NgJingPing/FYP-B/README.md

 In controllerBeforeLogin.php, change Host (line 72), Username (line 74) and Password (line75) if not using Google Gmail service to send mail.
 If you plan to use Google Gmail service to send mail, you can change the Username and Password to the Gmail that you want to use for this feature.
-For further reference, refer to this link:
+For further reference, refer to this link: https://github.com/PHPMailer/PHPMailer

-GitHub - PHPMailer/PHPMailer: The classic email sending library for PHP *File path: Naim Vision > web_portal > include > controllerBeforeLogin.php*
+*File path: Naim Vision > web_portal > include > controllerBeforeLogin.php*

 ![image](https://user-images.githubusercontent.com/71062682/230805235-4294f571-d525-4411-8166-3169fd9c0a7a.png)